keybase/client/osx/Scripts/README.md

 ### Building the Installer

-You probably want to bump the version of the installer in both the "Bundle version" and the "Bundle version string, short" in [Installer/Info.plist](/osx/Installer/Info.plist).
+You probably want to bump the version of the installer in both the "Bundle version" (CFBundleVersion) and the "Bundle version string, short" (CFBundleShortVersionString) in [Installer/Info.plist](/osx/Installer/Info.plist).

 ```sh
 ./build_installer.sh